rianoc/MQTT_blog/README.md

 # Reading sensor data in kdb+

-For a example project we will collect some sensor data and publish it to an IoT platform.
+For an example project we will collect some sensor data and publish it to an IoT platform.
 The full project is available at [github.com/rianoc/EnvironmentalMonitor](https://github.com/rianoc/EnvironmentalMonitor).

 ![Dataflow layout](images/layout.jpg)